OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 Optionally, you can also include any of the animal powers from Mutant: Genlab Alpha as additional mutation options, substituting MP for FP.
 (61-67)

-For rules that care about which mutations are psionic in nature, this is the authoritative list of psionic mutations.
+For rules that care about which mutations are psionic in nature, this is the authoritative list of psionic mutations:
 * Beastmaster (ZC5 34)
 * Clairvoyance (ZC5 34)
 * Cryokinesis (ZC2 5)